A westward travelling ULL induced the rapid reversal of a pressure gradient across the Alpine range in mid-March 2016.

 In this case, the pressure gradient got temporarily reversed during the transition of the ULL on 16 March, bringing a few hours of a barrage-type weather, including sleet and snow, along parts of the alpine south side.

-HRV imagery from Meteosat-10 and MSLP analyses from the GFS model for 15/16 March illustrates this rapid gradient reversal.
+HRV imagery from Meteosat-10 and MSLP analyses from the GFS model for 15/16 March (Figures 3 & 4) illustrates this rapid gradient reversal.

-The left image of 15 March 12:00 UTC (Figure 2) shows the classical positive north-south pressure gradient and the so-called foehn gap along the southern flanks of the alpine main range, slightly disguised by high cloud.
+The image of 15 March 12:00 UTC (Figure 3) shows the classical positive north-south pressure gradient and the so-called foehn gap along the southern flanks of the alpine main range, slightly disguised by high cloud.

 A few hours later, with the ULL now over France, the normal MSLP pressure situation had been re-established.